shuangat/FLORA/README.md

                               lnc.coding,         #fcoding - target lncRNA  regulatory network, generated in getnetwork() function gotype)             #["regulator","target","all"] use regulator/target/all genes in the netowrk to do the prediction
   output: list of GO terms

+You need to install the R package “gProfileR” first. install.packages("gProfileR")

 ```